Hobart-class destroyer: Construction

 Originally, the Hobart-class destroyers were to be operational between December 2014 and June 2017.
 In September 2012, the ongoing delays prompted revision of the entry-to-service dates to March 2016, September 2017, and March 2019.
 In May 2015, the DMO announced additional schedule slippage, with Hobart to be handed over to the RAN in June 2017, Brisbane due in September 2018, and Sydney by December 2019.McPhedran, Destroyer project now three years behind schedule The original contract cost was about A$7.9 billion for the three ships.
 By March 2014, the project was running A$302 million over budget.
 By May 2015, this had increased to A$800 million, with a predicted minimum cost overrun by project end of A$1.2 billion.

 In February 2018, the Hobart-class was removed from the "Projects of Concern" list, after long-term reform arrangements were put in place.
 In May 2018, the third and final Hobart-class ship, Sydney, was launched.

-Upgrades

-It has been announced that the three ships of the class will be upgraded at the cost of AU$5.1 billion.
-This includes the upgrade of the Aegis Weapon System to Baseline 9 or 10, the possible replacement of the current AN/SPY-1D(V) radar with a more powerful radar and the integration of new missiles, namely the SM-6 surface to air missile, Tomahawk Land Attack Cruise Missile, and the Naval Strike Missile.